dos-group/leaf/docs/index.rst

 -------------

 LEAF is a simulator for **L**\ arge **E**\ nergy-**A**\ ware **F**\ og computing environments.
-It enables modeling of distributed, heterogeneous, and resource-constrained infrastructures that execute complex application graphs.
+It enables then modeling of complex application graphs in distributed, heterogeneous, and resource-constrained infrastructures.
 A special emphasis was put on the modeling of energy consumption (and soon carbon emissions).

 .. image:: _static/infrastructure.png